 What is covered in comprehensive internship advising and coaching:

-- Individualized one-on-one advising and coaching with one of our experienced advisors (all are licensed psychologists).
+- Individualized one-on-one advising and coaching with one of our knowledgeable advisors.

 - Discussion of program-sanctioned (practicum) hours and competencies.

 - Identification of professional goals and professional identity (and how to talk about them)

 - Review of the four internship essays – feedback is provided about content and flow; advisors do not copy edit the essays.
 Essay discussions will explore personal and professional concerns related to each essay.
 All essays are important, but we focus on making the theoretical orientation and diversity essays the strongest.

 - Support in navigating the APPIC Application for Psychology Internship (AAPI), including responses to professional conduct questions.

 - Currently enrolled in an APA-accredited counseling, clinical, or school psychology Ph.D., Ed.D. or Psy.D. program.